 Purification of the major E3 ubiquitin ligase promoting OGG1 ubiquitylation

 Given the vital role of OGG1 in prevention of mutagenesis and genome instability through excising 8-oxoguanine lesions in DNA, we hypothesized that cellular protein levels of OGG1 are tightly regulated by ubiquitylation.
 Therefore to identify the E3 ubiquitin ligase in human cells that promoted OGG1 ubiquitylation, we utilized our previously successful and unbiased approach (Parsons et al., 2008;Parsons et al., 2009;Edmonds et al., 2017;Williams and Parsons, 2018).
 This methodology involves the utilization of column chromatography to separate proteins present within HeLa cell extracts (Figure 1A), and then to examine the E3 ubiquitin ligase activity of protein fractions using OGG1 protein as a substrate, along with factors that promote ubiquitylation (one E1 activating enzyme, nine E2 conjugating enzymes and ubiquitin).
-From the first stage using Phosphocellulose chromatography, there was evidence of a monoubiquitylation activity targeting OGG1 present in the low salt elution fraction (PC150), as demonstrated by protein bands just below 50 kDa (equivalent to the size of 38.8 kDa OGG1 plus addition of 8 kDa ubiquitin) which were higher in intensity than the control reaction without any protein fraction (Figure 1B; compare lanes 1 and 2-5).
+From the first stage using Phosphocellulose chromatography, there was evidence of a monoubiquitylation activity targeting OGG1 present in the low salt elution fraction (PC150), as demonstrated by protein bands just below 50 kDa (equivalent to the size of 38.8 kDa OGG1 plus addition of 8 kDa ubiquitin) which were higher in intensity than the control reaction without any protein fraction (Figure 1B; compare lanes 1 and 2-5; and Supplementary Figure 1A).
 A much weaker ubiquitylation activity was present in the high salt elution fraction (PC1000) (Figure 1B; compare lanes 1 and 6-10).
-We subsequently focused on the activity present within PC150, which was then separated by ion exchange (Mono Q) chromatography (Supplementary Figure 1).
-This stage of the protein separation process revealed the presence of two E3 ubiquitin ligase activities targeting OGG1, with one promoting polyubiquitylation as revealed by multiple OGG1 protein band shifts (Figure 1C; OGG1-E31, fractions 20-28) and the other, much weaker activity, promoting OGG1 monoubiquitylation (OGG1-E32, fractions 56-58).
+We subsequently focused on the activity present within PC150, which was then separated by ion exchange (Mono Q) chromatography (Supplementary Figure 2).
+This stage of the protein separation process revealed the presence of two E3 ubiquitin ligase activities targeting OGG1, with one promoting polyubiquitylation as revealed by multiple OGG1 protein band shifts (Figure 1C; OGG1-E31, fractions 20-28; and Supplementary Figure 1B) and the other, much weaker activity, promoting OGG1 monoubiquitylation (OGG1-E32, fractions 56-58).

 After the MonoQ chromatography stage, we again focused on the most significant ubiquitylation activity targeting OGG1 (OGG1-E31), which was separated by size exclusion (Superdex 200) chromatography.
-The E3 ubiquitin ligase activity of these protein fractions demonstrated significant stimulation of OGG1 polyubiquitylation, but furthermore suggested that the activity corresponded to a protein or protein complex equivalent to a molecular weight of ~66-200 kDa in size (Figure 2A; fractions 6-9).
-Fractions containing this activity were subsequently separated by hydroxyapatite chromatography, and also by a final ion exchange (Mono Q) chromatography, and whilst the E3 ubiquitin ligase activity targeting OGG1 had reduced in intensity, this was still clearly visible (Figure 2B; fractions 4-6).
+The E3 ubiquitin ligase activity of these protein fractions demonstrated significant stimulation of OGG1 polyubiquitylation, but furthermore suggested that the activity corresponded to a protein or protein complex equivalent to a molecular weight of ~66-200 kDa in size (Figure 2A; fractions 6-9; and Supplementary Figure 3A).
+Fractions containing this activity were subsequently separated by hydroxyapatite chromatography, and also by a final ion exchange (Mono Q) chromatography, and whilst the E3 ubiquitin ligase activity targeting OGG1 had reduced in intensity, this was still clearly visible (Figure 2B; fractions 4-6; and Supplementary Figure 3D).
 These purified fractions were subject to analysis by nanoLC-MS/MS tandem mass spectrometry which revealed the presence of proteins associated with protein ubiquitylation but more importantly three E3 ubiquitin ligases, namely E3 ubiquitin-protein ligase NEDD4-like (NEDD4L), tripartite motif-containing protein 21 (TRIM21) and E3 ubiquitin-protein ligase NEDD4 (NEDD4) (Table 1).
 NEDD4L, which displayed the highest Mascot score of these candidate E3 ubiquitin ligases, had a protein sequence coverage of 10 % (Figure 2C).
-We therefore analyzed protein fractions purified from the size exclusion chromatography stage for the presence of NEDD4L and TRIM21, which both demonstrated a good alignment with OGG1 ubiquitylation activity (Figure 2A; lanes 5-9).
-However, following the final ion exchange (Mono Q) chromatography, these proteins eluted differently and the E3 ubiquitin ligase activity targeting OGG1 demonstrated a more accurate alignment with the presence of NEDD4L (Figure 2B; lanes 4-7).
+We therefore analyzed protein fractions purified from the size exclusion chromatography stage for the presence of NEDD4L and TRIM21, which both demonstrated a good alignment with OGG1 ubiquitylation activity (Figure 2A; lanes 5-9; and Supplementary Figure 3B-C).
+However, following the final ion exchange (Mono Q) chromatography, these proteins eluted differently and the E3 ubiquitin ligase activity targeting OGG1 demonstrated a more accurate alignment with the presence of NEDD4L (Figure 2B; lanes 4-7; and Supplementary Figure 3E-F).

 Characterization of NEDD4L as an E3 ubiquitin ligase for OGG1